-Next carefully remove the backing and your are finished and have a beautiful pillow.
+Next, carefully remove the backing and you are finished and have a beautiful pillow.
 Your winter pillows can go in the washing machine in cold water on delicate.

-I hope you enjoyed this project on how to make winter pillows iron on vintage transfers.
+I hope you enjoyed this project on easy winter pillows DIY with iron-on vintage transfers.
 I hope this inspires you to make some for your home or as a gift for the pillow lover in your life.

 Remember To Pin For Inspiration!